 Using electric vans has advantages too, especially if you use them for personal reasons.
 As of April 2021, there are no tax implications if you use an electric business van outside working hours.

-Any worker who owns a private electric vehicle but uses it for business journeys is entitled to claim annual tax-free mileage of 45p per mile for the first 10,000 miles driven.
-They can also claim 25p per mile for anything over the 10,000-mile threshold.
+Any worker who owns a company car that is an electric vehicle but uses it for business journeys is entitled to claim annual tax-free mileage of 9p per mile from 1st March 2023.
+This allows an individual to be compensated for charging the car using electricity from their home.

-Should you decide to use electric vehicles for your business, you can install charging points before March 2023, with 100% of the first year’s allowances being claimable on the investment cost.
+Should you decide to use electric vehicles for your business, you can install charging points at your home and the whole cost is tax deductible from your company.

 Capital allowances and benefits in kind